elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-08-19-cs3237-lecture-2-statistical-methods.md

 Estimation assumption:
 - Gaussian: Assumes that the probaility of a feature xi taking a particular value v in class c follows a normal distribution
 	- Good for linear values
-- Multinomial: Assumes
+- Multinomial: Assumes thaat the frequency of a feature xi occuring in a class is govenred by a multinormial distribution
 	- Good for frequency
-- Bernoulli:
+- Bernoulli: Assumes that the boolean occurance of a feature xi occuring in class ck is govenerment by a Bernoulli distribution
 	- Good for binary

 ## Continous variables